About Dental Technology

 Some RDTs also support the development of future professionals through their work in dental technology education programs, and others may focus on the development of new technology, techniques and products through their work with component manufacturers and suppliers.

-Where Do Registered Dental Technologists Work?
+Where do Registered Dental Technologists work?

 Most RDTs work in laboratories, either in stand-alone facilities or within dental clinics.
-RDTs may own the laboratories in which they work, but a laboratory owner is not required to be an RDT; however, all work completed in a dental laboratory must be completed by or supervised by a member of the College of Dental Technologists of Ontario, RDT, or the Royal College of Dental Surgeons of Ontario, dentist.
+RDTs may own the laboratories in which they work, but a laboratory owner is not required to be an RDT; however, all work completed in a dental laboratory must be completed by or supervised by a registrant of the College of Dental Technologists of Ontario, RDT, or the Royal College of Dental Surgeons of Ontario, dentist.

 Some RDTs also work in institutions such as Universities, Colleges and Hospitals that offer dental technology services.